Not sure which pill does what? There is a difference, and it matters.

 Emergency contraception is NOT the abortion pill, as the drug is taken orally soon after unprotected sex and before pregnancy is confirmed.
 Emergency contraception, like Plan B One-Step, does not end a pregnancy that has already implanted in the uterus.
 This drug can, however, interfere with a fertilized egg implanting, which is why some people have moral objections or concerns.

 The abortion pill is a term used to describe the two-part chemical abortion process that is a combination of two drugs, Mifepristone and Misoprostol.
 This is an actual type of abortion that is not available as an over-the-counter drug, and it does not prevent pregnancy, it ends pregnancy.
-To learn some important facts about the abortion pill, click here.

 We are here to help you sort through your questions and concerns about emergency contraception or abortion.
 Make an appointment today.